- How is chronic lymphocytic leukemia treated?

 Treatments for low blood counts

-Some patients develop low red blood cell counts (anemia) from CLL or its treatment.
-This can lead to patients feeling tired, light headed, or short of breath from walking.
-Anemia that is causing symptoms can be treated with transfusions.
+CLL or its treatment can cause low red blood cell counts (anemia).
+Anemia can make you feel tired, light headed, or short of breath from walking.
+If anemia is causing symptoms, it can be treated with transfusions.
 These are often given on an outpatient basis.

 If platelet counts get very low, it can lead to serious bleeding.
 Transfusing platelets can help prevent this.

 When antibodies cause low red blood cell counts, it is called autoimmune hemolytic anemia (AIHA).
 This also can be treated with drugs that affect the immune system, like corticosteroids, IVIG, and rituximab (Rituxan).
 Removing the spleen is also an option.
-If the patient was on fludarabine (Fludara) when the AIHA developed, the drug may be the cause, and so the fludarabine will be stopped.
+If you develop AIHA while taking fludarabine (Fludara), the drug may be the cause, and so the fludarabine will be stopped.